 About the research we do

-The research we do is grounded in ethnography and social anthropology.
+The consumer research we do is grounded in ethnography and social anthropology.
 By which we mean research with real people in their natural setting — using observation, interaction, and structured interviews — to explore and uncover their cultural frames of reference.
 In other words, how they see and experience the world.

 Because we are asking open questions, listening, interacting and observing people in their own environment, it means we are not testing prior assumptions or hypotheses, unlike some other types of research.